Debunking a UFO "Documentary":

 For sightings like this one, where the actual explanation is not known, I am creating a term that I will be using on here as each mystery comes up: IDKWIWBINA, for I Don't Know What It Was, But It's Not Aliens.

-Actually, fuck, I might know what this is!
-The vehicle where the camera is situated isn't traveling very fast, maybe 40-50 MPH, going by the road signs they pass.
+Actually, I have an idea what might explain this one.
+The vehicle where the camera is situated isn't traveling very fast, maybe 40-50 MPH, judging by the road signs they pass.
 Probably the driver was going slow in order to help get better footage of the mountain spire.
-But maybe they weren't in the rightmost lane.
-Maybe a truck passed them on the right, and maybe a couple pieces of paper or shreds of plastic came off the truck.
-That would explain why the clip is so short — if they'd cut it any earlier we'd see the truck; any later and there wouldn't be any more litter falling off, or else there could have been bigger pieces of litter that obviously weren't UFOs.
+My hypothesis is maybe they weren't in the rightmost lane, and a truck passed them on the right, and a couple pieces of paper or shreds of plastic came off the truck.
+That would explain why the clip is so short—if they'd cut it any earlier we'd see the truck; any later and there wouldn't be any more litter falling off, or else there could have been bigger pieces of litter that obviously weren't UFOs.

 (Dis)Reputable Sources